zkai1/teleport/rfd/0003-extended-approval-workflows.md

 but have access to no nodes by default.

-Contractors of 'Pine Tree Inc' would have to request access to individual nodes and the access would have to be granted/denied by administrators in slack channel.
+Contractors of 'Pine Tree Inc' would have to request access to individual nodes and the access would have to be granted/denied by administrators in a Slack channel.

 ### Details